Geoffrey Howe: Retirement

+Howe died from a heart attack at his home in Idlicote, Warwickshire, on 9 October 2015, at the age of 88.

+In popular culture

 Howe's dramatic resignation speech in the House of Commons formed the basis of Jonathan Maitland's 2015 play Dead Sheep.
 Howe was interviewed in 2012 as part of The History of Parliament's oral history project.

-Howe died aged 88 on 9 October 2015 following a suspected heart attack.
+Howe has been depicted multiple times in film and television, including being portrayed by Paul Rogers in Thatcher: The Final Days (1991), John Sessions in Margaret (2009), Anthony Head in The Iron Lady (2011), Paul Jesson in season four of The Crown (2020), and Paul Higgins in Brian and Maggie (2025).